RicoJia/ricojia.github.io/_posts/2024/2024-03-27-robotics-why-eskf.markdown

     - Robotics
 ---

-## TODO: to organize

--Why ESKF:
-    - R is hard to express.
-You'd have to use a rotational vector.
-But how would you take derivatives w.r.t R?
-        - Where do you take that derivative?
-    - You have 7 significant bits for accuracy, considering positions come from UTM?
-If state variables are large, those small updates are omitted?
-    - How do you apply SE(3) addition

-- ESKF:
-  - Sets tangent space states as its states.
-  - update the final state with its posteriors.

 ## ESKF Handles Rotations on SO(3) Better

 Key issue: Rotations lie on the special orthogonal group SO(3), which is a nonlinear manifold (not a simple vector space like position).
 A standard EKF typically performs state updates in a “vector space” manner: it linearizes around the current state and then does `state←state+Δx`.
 But for 3D rotations, you can’t simply “add” the rotation increment `Δθ` directly to the existing orientation representation if you want to stay on SO(3).